-- 5.8.4.7.1a Individual characteristic database samples treated as evidence, shall meet the chain-of-custody, evidence sealing and protection, evidence storage and evidence marking requirements of the Forensic Services Management System. - 5.8.4.7.1b Individual characteristic database samples treated as reference samples, shall meet 5.8.4.7.2 through 5.8.4.7.4. - 5.8.4.7.2 Each individual characteristic database sample under the control of Forensic Services shall be uniquely identified according to the written policies controlling the operation of the database. - 5.8.4.7.3 Individual characteristic database samples under the control of Forensic Services shall be protected from loss, cross transfer, contamination, and/or deleterious change.
-They must be maintained so as to be useable for the comparison purposes for which they were obtained. - 5.8.4.7.4 Access to the individual characteristic database samples under the control of the laboratory shall be restricted to persons authorized by the laboratory director. - 15.8.4.7.4Access to these samples shall be limited to those individuals having a legitimate purpose with regards to the ICD.
-The Daboratory Manager shall maintain a list (written or electronic) of those individuals authorized to access ICD samples and establish a security system to ensure that only those authorized individuals can access reference ICD samples.
+- 5.8.4.7.2 through 5.8.4.7.4. - 5.8.4.7.2 Each individual characteristic database sample under the control of Forensic Services shall be uniquely identified according to the written policies controlling the operation of the database. - 5.8.4.7.3 Individual characteristic database samples under the control of Forensic Services shall be protected from loss, cross transfer, contamination, and/or deleterious change.
+They must be maintained so as to be useable for the comparison purposes for which they were obtained. - 5.8.4.7.4 Access to the individual characteristic database samples under the control of the laboratory shall be restricted to persons authorized by the laboratory manager. - 15.8.4.7.4 Access to these samples shall be limited to those individuals having a legitimate purpose with regards to the ICD.
+The Laboratory Manager shall maintain a list (written or electronic) of those individuals authorized to access ICD samples and establish a security system to ensure that only those authorized individuals can access reference ICD samples.

-ASSURING THE QUALITY OF EXAMINATION RESULTS 5.9
+5.9 ASSURING THE QUALITY OF EXAMINATION RESULTS

-- Forensic Services creates and implements quality procedures that are utilized to monitor 5.9.1 the reliability of testing results.
+- 5.9.1 Forensic Services creates and implements quality procedures that are utilized to monitor the reliability of testing results.
 The resulting data is recorded and maintained so that trends are detectable over time.
 Where practical, statistical techniques are used in reviewing results.
 Analytical testing is monitored using quality controls appropriate to the examinations.
-The range of quality control activities employed by Forensic Services may include, but is not necessarily limited to the following:

-- a) Reference collections;

-- b) Regular use of certified reference materials and/or internal quality control using secondary reference materials;

-- c) Statistical tables;

-- d) Positive and negative controls;

-- e) Control charts;

-- g) Participation in proficiency-testing programs; h) Replicate examinations using the h) Replicate examinations using the same or different analytical methods; - i) Retesting of evidence; - i) Correlation of results for different characteristics of an item; - k) Independent checks by other authorized personnel (technical review and verification). - Quality control data is evaluated and where data is found to be outside pre-defined 5.9.2 criteria, planned action is taken to correct the problem and to prevent incorrect results from being reported. - Forensic Services creates and implements a documented program of proficiency testing.
+The range of quality control activities employed by Forensic Services may include, but is not necessarily limited to the following: - a) Reference collections; - b) Regular use of certified reference materials and/or internal quality control using sicservi secondary reference materials; - c) Statistical tables; - d) Positive and negative controls; - e) Control charts; - f) Spiked samples and internal standards; - g) Participation in proficiency-testing programs; - h) Replicate examinations using the same or different analytical methods; - i) Retesting of evidence; - j) Correlation of results for different characteristics of an item. - k) Independent checks by other authorized personnel (technical review and verification). - Quality control data is evaluated and where data is found to be outside pre-defined 5.9.2 criteria, planned action is taken to correct the problem and to prevent incorrect results from being reported. - Forensic Services creates and implements a documented program of proficiency testing.
 5.9.3